daskeyboard/daskeyboard-applet--montastic/README_ENDUSER.md

 # Montastic

-Montastic monitor websites displays their statuses in color: green - website is reachable, red: website is unreachable.
+Montastic monitor URLs and sends you an email when a website goes down.

+This applet displays Montastic alarms on the Q device:

+- `green`: website is OK
+- `red`: website alarm

-To get started, get a free account at [Montastic] (https://www.montastic.com) .
+To get started, signup for a free Montastic account at <https://www.montastic.com>.

 ![Montastic monitoring on a Das Keybaord Q](assets/image.png "Montastic alert")